 I love starting the day with a colorful, healthy, and delicious breakfast and wanted to share a few of my favorites with you.
-They’re quick, easy and I’ll be sharing more breakfast recipes in upcoming posts.
+They’re quick, easy and I’ll be sharing more breakfast ideas in upcoming posts.

 Mono meals are meals made up of one food.
 They’re typically a favorite fruit or vegetable in their raw, natural state.
 These meals are quick to prepare and are easy on the digestion.
 Watermelon or a bowlful of berries are other tasty options.

 Another quick and easy favorite breakfast is a variety of fruit served with freshly made green juice.
 I have an Omega juicer and made this juice using kale, Fuji apples, and lemon with the rind.
 The lemon rind cuts the green veggie taste while the apples add sweetness to the blend.
 Some people like to add a ginger slice, but I prefer mine without.

 Avocado toast is so easy to make and is very filling!
 I like to use whole-grain bread for my toast (Dave’s Killer 21-Grain Organic Bread is amazing).
 I smash a quarter avocado onto the toasted bread, then put sliced Persian cucumbers and cherry tomatoes on the avocado.
 Trader Joe’s “Everything But the Bagel” seasoning goes on top, and add some sliced fruits on the side.